-, the company may limit itself to this communication.
 The agenda must indicate the items for deliberation, together with any motions for resolutions.

 One or more shareholders who together possess at least 3% of the Company's share capital may have items to be dealt with placed on the agenda of the AGM and submit motions for resolution on items included or to be included in the agenda.
-The requests must comply with the requirements of Article 533 ter7:130 of the Belgian-Companies and Associations Code.
+The requests must comply with the requirements of Article 533ter of the Belgian Companies Code.
 The items to be dealt with and the motions for resolution which are placed on the agenda in application of this provision will only be deliberated if the relevant part of the share capital is registered in accordance with Article 32 of these bylaws.